OCCIRF/OpenCloudComputingIncidentResponseFramework/templates/assetFactsSheet.md

 Description: *Describe shortly what the purpose of this asset is*
 Owner: *Who is the asset owner and what are his contact details*
 Emergency contact: *Who is the emergency contact*
 Risk level: *What is the risk level of this asset (e.g. data criticality or business impact)*
+Provider:
+Provider contact:

 ## Technical Facts
 |  | ......................................................... |